 The midsole provides supreme support.
 The Solyte full-length foam and the Dynamic DuoMax Support System in the midsole keeps your foot stable and supportive.
 It’s a shoe meant to provide stability, especially in the midsole area.
 With a 10mm drop, it doesn’t matter if your have flat feet

 or high arches, these shoes will support any foot type.
 Many runners were thrilled at the amount of support the shoes provided despite the relatively light weight.

 ran on the trails, which means these shoes are meant for the road.
 That said, they will hold up on well-designed and easy trails.
 The Wet Grip outsole gives you great grip on any surface, including wet surfaces.
 You can take these shoes out on the road in light rain or after a heavy storm and run comfortably knowing that you won’t slip up.

 No longer available through Asics website, you can still purchase the Gel Noosa Tri 9 through Amazon and other providers.
 On Amazon, they sell for upwards for $139.
 That might be a little high for some runners, but with the durability of the shoe, it’s a solid investment.

-•Impact Guidance System that enhances the foot’s gait cycle.
+•Impact Guidance System

-•Unique and creative design with glow in the dark features
+•Glow in the dark features

 If you compete in triathlons, then you can’t go wrong with the Asics Gel Noosa Tri 9.
 This shoe is build of triathlons and holds up extremely well in those conditions.
 The durability, comfort, and support of these shoes is second to none.
 Asics continues to hit the mark with their gel series.
 The price might be a sticking point for some, but the shoes are well worth it.
 If nothing else, you’ll look good on the road and have plenty of fellow runners asking, “who makes those?”